jiaweing/altq-qr-reader-extension/README.md

 - `clipboardWrite`: For copying decoded QR codes to clipboard
 - `activeTab`: For capturing the selected region
 - `commands`: For keyboard shortcut support
+- `web_accessible_resources`: For loading local font files

+## Fonts

+The extension uses the Inter font family for its clean, modern typography:

+- Inter Medium (500 weight) for UI elements
+- Inter Regular (400 weight) for body text
+- Fonts are locally bundled and served from the extension package

 ## Privacy